Counting graphic sequences via integrated random walks: Computational results

 and the lemma follows from rearranging this equation. \end{proof}

 Now by setting $y=1$ we get a generating function for the (positive) excursion areas, namely

 Note that $g(1,1)=\frac{1}{4}$ is the probability of a positive excursion.

-The next task is to estimate or bound~$\rho$, which is the probability that the random walk $\lwac_k$ with step sizes $\lwae_k$ hits 0 before becoming negative.
-To do this we construct a finite state Markov chain with states $\{-,0,1,2,\dots,n-1,\star\}$ where the states $-$ and $\star$ represent the walk going negative and reaching a state at least $n$ respectively.
+The next task is to estimate or bound~$\rho$, which is the probability that the random walk $\lwac_k$ with step sizes $\lwae_k$ hits 0 before first taking a negative value.
+To do this we construct a finite state Markov chain with states $\{-,0,1,2,\dots,n-1,\star\}$ where the states $-$ and $\star$ represent the walk taking negative value and reaching a state at least $n$ respectively.
 The states $-$ and $\star$ are absorbing, and otherwise we add a random variable distributed like a signed excursion area.
 If adding this, takes the walk negative or at least $n$, the walk moves to $-$ or $\star$ as necessary.
 We start the Markov chain at 0 and run until we either hit 0 again, or one of the states $-$ or $\star$.
 By a simple coupling argument it is clear that

 Taking $n$ sufficiently large gives us reasonable bounds on~$\rho$.

 As an example, taking $n=2$ we have states $\{-,0,1,\star\}$ and transition matrix

 Writing $h_{ij}$ for the probability of hitting $j$ starting at $i$, we have